COVID-19 death toll hits 410 since start of pandemic, 50 for September - Salisbury Post

 After topping 50 deaths in September on Wednesday, the Rowan County COVID-19 death toll is now at least 62 for the month, according to data from the N.C.
 Department of Health and Human Services.

-The county remains seventh in the state for its number of COVID-19 fatalities, with Robeson County eighth with 399 deaths and Cumberland County sixth with 430.
+The county remains seventh in the state for its number of COVID-19 fatalities, while Robeson County is eighth with 399 deaths and Cumberland County sixth with 430.

 In other local COVID-19 data: